romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are setting up a CI/CD pipeline for a project that requires a specific operating system.
+Q: You are setting up a CI/CD pipeline for a project that requires a specific operating system.
 How should you select an appropriate runner?
 <details><summary>Show the answer</summary><p>

 - **Choose a GitHub-hosted runner that supports the required operating system**